catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

  | updated_time         | None                                                                                                                                       |
  +----------------------+--------------------------------------------------------------------------------------------------------------------------------------------+

-Once our stack status is ``CREATE_COMPLETE`` we can proceed to build our Wellington region stack.
-In order to build the Wellington region stack we will use the same template while overriding a number of parameters.
-We also need to change our ``OS_REGION_NAME`` environment variable to point at the Wellington
+Once your stack status is ``CREATE_COMPLETE`` you can proceed to build your Wellington region stack.
+To build the Wellington region stack, you will use the same template while overriding a number of parameters.
+You also need to change your ``OS_REGION_NAME`` environment variable to point at the Wellington
 region:

 .. code-block:: bash